Government Arts College, Salem: Salem Municipal College (1885-1960)

 In October 1885, the college was undertaken by Salem Municipal Council and was named as Salem Municipal College.

 In 1928, the college was shifted to the present location after purchasing 11 acres of land near Maravaneri.

-On 29 June 1931, P. T. Rajan, then minister in the B. Munuswamy Naidu ministry of the erstwhile Madras Presidency, laid the foundation stone for the clock tower block (near the north end of the campus).
+On 29 June 1931, P. T. Rajan, then Minister for Development, Public Works and Registration in the B. Munuswamy Naidu ministry of the erstwhile Madras Presidency, laid the foundation stone for the clock tower block (near the north end of the campus).
 The block was built at the cost of ₹.1,50,000, and was opened on 24 November 1932 by Radhabai Subbarayan, the Zamindarini of Kumaramangalam.

 In 1944, the college was upgraded to a first grade college.

 During his tenure as Salem Municipal Chairman (1941–47), P. Rathinaswami Pillai constructed a second building in the campus with subscriptions and donations received from the public and other institutions..
 Consequently, the student strength increased from 408 to 1008.

 Students of the 1950-51 batch established a bust in memory of A.Ramasamy, the sixth principal of the college (during 1923-50).
 It was unveiled on 16 September 1951 by S.G.
 Manavala Ramanujam, then Vice Chancellor of Annamalai University.